India News | Theatres Get Ready to Abide by Govt SOPs but No New Movies – at Least for Now | LatestLY

 The SOPs include one seat distance in theatres, 50 per cent capacity, masks at all time, proper ventilation and air conditioner temperature settings at above 23 degrees Celsius.

-It was good news for multiplex and theatre owners who have long maintained that it was time for the curtains to go up and also for movie aficionados missing their big screen experience.
+It was good news for multiplex and theatre owners who been asking the government to let them reopen and also for movie aficionados missing their big screen experience.
 But the wariness persisted.
 Was it safe?
 How many people would actually brave the threat of COVID-19?
-What about the cost factor involved in getting theatres ready for the corona era?
+What about the cost factor involved in getting theatres ready for a corona era?

 Given the extreme caution, there is unlikely to be any fresh content in the next few months, industry insiders indicated.
 No one wants to take a chance.